cristinaguimaraes/Nanny-Express-client/README.md

  ## 1. Clone the Repo

-Clone the `Nanny-Express-server code` locally.
+Clone the `Nanny-Express-client code` locally.
 In a terminal, run:

   `git clone https://github.com/cristinaguimaraes/Nanny-Express-client.git`